zeamp/Best-Wine-Twitter-Bot/README.md

 curious what likes, retweets, etc. the bot will get from its nonsensical logic.

+You can view the bot in action on Twitter as @BestWineReview (https://twitter.com/BestWineReview) -- I recommend setting the bot to run with crontab every once in a while:

+00 11,16 * * * /path/to/tweet.sh > /dev/null 2>&1

 Future ideas include better databases, more randomized tweets, and more automated interaction.
 I have also thought about using the Markov chain in one of its random tweets and fill the bot with a